Library Membership

 Those who are not eligible for a regular Timmins Public Library card and would like access to the Internet ONLY can apply for an Internet Access Card, which is free of charge.

 To obtain an Internet Access Card, an application form must be filled out, and one piece of name identification is required.
-Address ID is not essential.
-(See Schedule ‘A’) This card allows access to library internet stations at both branches.
+(See Schedule ‘A’) Address ID is not essential.
+This card allows access to library internet stations at both branches.
 A parent’s signature is required for anyone under 13 years of age.
 This card will expire one year after the date of registration.

 3.3 Internet Guest Pass: